 We All Need a New Birth

-Jesus is saying that if we want to actually taste life with God; his kingdom, his rescue, presence, mercy and restoration we will need a transformation that is comprehensive not unlike new birth.
+Jesus is saying that if we want to actually taste life with God; his kingdom, his rescue, presence, mercy, and restoration we will need a transformation that is comprehensive not unlike new birth.

 People who belong to Jesus are birthed into a new way of being in which they share in the life of God.
 When I was conceived and born into this world some 58 years ago, I passed from a way of life for 9 months that is similar and yet quite different the moment I drew my first breath.
 And having been born I carry with me forever the genetic properties of Robert and Earlene Chambers.
 I have their chromosomes, blood, genes in me as a very part of me.

-It is the similar when a person is born from above.
+It is similar when a person is born from above.
 They share in the very life of God.

 By the phrase born again is expressed not the correction of one part, but the renovation of the whole nature. ~ John Calvin

-Jesus does not intend to merely tweak our lives or offer us a minor course correction.
+Jesus does not intend to merely tweak our lives or offer us minor course correction.
 Jesus intends to completely renovate and restore us to who He intended mankind to be when he dreamed us up before time.
 He intends to birth us into a new kind of life.
 A life from outside this reality.
-A birth from above where we actually share and are connected to God’s life.
+Birth from above where we actually share and are connected to God’s life.

 And I believe that it is this that all of us most deeply desire.

 There is a photo advertising plastic surgery of Michelangelo’s depiction of God on the Sistine Chapel touching a button to an elevator to his office.
 The caption at the bottom of the picture is “Be Born Again.”

 What is it that you and I are really after?
 With our plastic surgery, our resume padding, our fad dieting, our football deflations, and our frantic chasing after more success after more success?
 What we are after?
 We want to be born again.
 We want a new life.
 We are not convinced that the life we are living is a life worth living.